enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/script-transforms.md

 Single file components co-locate scripts  with your Custom Element output for progressive enhancement.
 All the scripts are collected and moved to the end of the body during render.
 Enhance supports transform plugins for processing the contents of these scripts if needed.

 ## Basic Usage

-Below is an example script transform for use when deploying to [arc.codes](arc.codes).
+Below is an example script transform for use when deploying with [Architect](https://arc.codes).
 This transform rewrites import paths to point to the proper urls when deployed.

 ```javascript
 import arc from '@architect/functions'